-The triangular island will be transformed into a bike and pedestrian friendly promenade.
+The former triangular island has been transformed into a bike and pedestrian friendly promenade.

-The crosswalk distance for pedestrians crossing Carnegie Avenue on the west side of the intersection will be reduced by 42 feet – from 125 feet to a proposed 83 feet – making walking a safer, more convenient option.
+The crosswalk distance for pedestrians crossing Carnegie Avenue on the west side of the intersection has been reduced by 42 feet – from 125 feet to 83 feet – making walking a safer, more convenient option.

-The existing pedestrian signals will be replaced with “countdown” signal heads to display remaining time to safely cross the street.
+The pedestrian signals have been replaced with “countdown” signal heads to display remaining time to safely cross the street.

 Upgrades to Community Spaces:

-The yet-to-be-constructed I-90 overpass over Ontario will include “monuments” which will rise slightly above the bridge deck and serve as a welcoming gateway to downtown.
+The new I-90 overpass over Ontario - currently under construction - will include “monuments” which will rise slightly above the bridge deck and serve as a welcoming gateway to downtown.

 Crews will construct a public overlook adjacent to the Western Reserve Fire Museum and Education Center, providing spectacular views of the Cuyahoga River Valley.

 New finishes, including sidewalks, pavers, retaining walls and even public art will adorn the area adjacent to the intersection.